milossolaja/cocrafter_challenge/README.md

 - Tech interview call
     - Discuss your deliverable in detail → explain your solution in depth, answer additional questions..
     - More (general) questions session to test your technical knowledge

-## Bonus Task ➕

-You might have noticed that one component in the frontend is still trying to reach the legacy backend under `/api/v1/ping` using the same host as the new backend.
-The legacy backend is provided as a service in the `docker-compose` file.
-Find a way for the frontend to reach the backend whilst **addressing the same host** (and port) as your newly implemented backend.

 ## Appendix